 About hot-plugging and unplugging the debug cable

-There are times when you might want to connect or disconnect a debug cable without powering off the target.
+There are times when you might want to connect or unplug a debug cable without powering off the target.
 You can do this provided certain conditions exist.

 You can connect and disconnect the DSTREAM unit to the target hardware without affecting operation of the target if: